real-jame/realjame-old/blog/_posts/2024-03-13-simple-layout.md

 ## In the future

 I don't know how good I will be at keeping this layout in sync, it's not an automated thing at all.
 Any changes I make to one, including new posts, I have to do manually to the other.
-This is pretty simple to do, I just need to remember to do it. :^)
+But this is pretty simple to do, I just need to remember to do it. :^)

 ## See also